 It’s been 12 weeks since my blog rant about quitting Weight Watchers, where I announced the start of my do-it-yourself weight loss program.
 So far, I’ve lost 11.5 pounds.
-(UPDATE: AS OF JUNE 5, I HAVE LOST !5 POUNDS.)
+(UPDATE: AS OF JUNE 5, I LOST 15 POUNDS.
+AS OF JULY 4, I’ve lost 17 pounds.)

 I don’t know if “lost” should be the right term, because “losing” something implies that you want to find it again.
 I don’t!
 Maybe “released” 11 pounds is more appropriate.
 Regardless of the terminology, it’s gone!
 It’s daunting to realize that I have 30-40 more pounds to go, but every journey begins with the first step, as they say.